Every business selling face-to-face needs a POS system. Plain and simple.

 Best for shops with an online presence

-Montreal-based Lightspeed have a number of POS options to make payment easy for every business.
+Montreal-based Lightspeed have a number of POS options that make taking payments as seamless as possible.

-Lightspeed Retail, the cloud-based retail POS solution, seamlessly integrates with Lightspeed eCommerce - perfect for retail businesses with an online store.
-Lightspeed eCommerce is also standalone for online-only traders, and Lightspeed Restaurant is a well-regarded cloud-based hospitality POS system.
+The first is Lightspeed Retail, a cloud-based retail POS solution.
+It seamlessly integrates with Lightspeed eCommerce, which is ideal for retail businesses with an online store.
+The second is Lightspeed Restaurant, a well-regarded cloud-based hospitality POS system.

 Lightspeed offers both cloud and server or network based POS software.
 The company offers hardware, software and combined solutions in bundles, and are well-known providers of iPad POS systems.

-Pricing for Lightspeed starts from around $89 per month for a single register system.
+Pricing for Lightspeed Retail starts from around $99 per month for a single register system.
+Lightspeed Restaurant starts at just $69 per month.

 - Seamlessly integrate your physical and online stores with inventory management and more